umass-cs-377/377-lab-edlab-cpp/README.md

 ```bash
 cd 377-lab-inverted-index
 ```
+Alterntive to using git clone, you may download a .zip file of the same lab contents [here, via the class github page](https://github.com/umass-cs-377/377-lab-inverted-index/archive/refs/heads/main.zip), and then use SFTP to move the files to EdLab.

-This repo includes a Makefile that allows you to locally compile and run all the sample code listed in this tutorial.
-You can compile them by running `make`.
-Feel free to modify the source files yourself, after making changes you can run `make` again to build new binaries from your modified files.
+This repo includes a Makefile that allows you to locally compile and run all the sample code listed in this tutorial. **You can compile them by running `make`.** Feel free to modify the source files yourself, after making changes you can run `make` again to build new binaries from your modified files.
 You can also use `make clean` to remove all the built files, this command is usually used when something went wrong during the compilation so that you can start fresh.
+Reminder: To run the "map" program, use "./map"

 ## Part 2: Maps (15 Points)